 The mouth of the Lafayette River borders Norfolk Harbor Channel and is located across from CIDMMA.
-Public oyster grounds or "Baylor Grounds" are located adjacent to the Channel and surrounding CIDMMA.
-Within the Lafayette River proper, there are few public oyster grounds and minimal private leases (Figure 2-28).
+Public oyster grounds or Chesapeake Baylor Grounds are located adjacent to the Channel and surrounding CIDMMA.
+Within the Lafayette River proper, there are few public oyster grounds and minimal private leases (Figure 2-29).
 The river has been closed to wild commercial oyster harvest since the 1930s due to poor water quality.
 All oysters in the Lafayette River are protected from harvest.
 The river was surveyed in 2015 and documented to contain 46 acres of relict oyster reef and 22 acres of oyster restoration reef projects (Lafayette Oyster Working Group 2016).
 These reefs are outside the ROI.
-Figure 2-29 identifies the relict reefs, restoration reefs, and any sites that could be suitable for future restoration.
+Figure 2-30 identifies the relict reefs, restoration reefs, and any sites that could be suitable for future restoration.

-Figure 2-27: Oyster Resources in Norfolk Harbor and the Lafayette River
+Figure 2-29: Oyster Resources in Norfolk Harbor and the Lafayette River

-Figure 2-28: Existing Reefs in the Lafayette River
+Figure 2-30: Existing Reefs in the Lafayette River

-The eastern oyster does not prefer the depths or salinities in the other locations of the ROI (the Atlantic Ocean Channel, NODS, DNODS), Salinities are greater than 30 ppt and the depths are in excess of 40 feet, and therefore, these locations do not contain suitable oyster habitat.
+The eastern oyster does not prefer the depths or salinities in the other locations of the ROI.
+The AOC, NODS, and DNODS have salinities greater than 30 ppt and depths in excess of 40 feet and, therefore, these locations do not contain suitable oyster habitat.